 Tallink Silja's Tallinn ferries and Eckerö Line's ferry are using the West Harbour.
 The West harbour is moderately close to the centre but not as well located as the South Terminal.
 Helsinki West Harbour to the city centre can be ridden with a tram too.

 Tallink and Eckerö Line are operating cargo ships also from Vuosaari Harbour.
-The harbour is located in the East Helsinki about 10 kilometres from the city centre.
-Reaching the harbour takes 30 minutes by a car or 1 hour by public transport.
+The harbour is located in East Helsinki about 10 kilometres from the city centre.
+Reaching the harbour takes 30 minutes by car or 1 hour by public transport.